dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/compliance-or-regulatory-standards.md

 Question: What constraint do Compliance or Regulatory Standards place on tailoring business analysis approaches?
 A: They generally increase flexibility in choosing analysis methods
-B: They may limit options for tailoring due to strict regulatory requirements
+B: They can restrict tailoring options due to stringent regulatory demands
-C: They always mandate the use of specific business analysis software
+C: They always mandate the use of specific business analysis software tools
 D: They require all projects to follow the same standardized approach
 Answer: B
 Explanation: Due to Compliance or Regulatory Standards, the options for tailoring business analysis approaches may be limited, especially in highly regulated industries.

 Question: What impact do Compliance or Regulatory Standards have on the requirement set in a project?
-A: They tend to reduce the scope and quality of the requirement set
+A: They tend to reduce the scope and quality of the requirement set due to their restrictive nature
 B: They directly affect the scope, quality, and deliverables of the project
 C: They usually have no significant impact on the requirement set
 D: They solely focus on enhancing the aesthetic appeal of deliverables